-All CCR generated on site that is placed into the facility's landfill will be conditioned in a pug mill or otherwise conditioned prior to emplacement.
-Therefore, all CCR that is added to the facility's landfill will be emplaced in the landfill as conditioned CCR.
+All CCR generated on site that is placed into the facility's landfill, as well as CCR generated offsite that is authorized for placement in the facility's landfill, is conditioned in a mixer or otherwise conditioned prior to loading into trucks for transport to the landfill.
+Therefore, all CCR that is added to the facility's landfill is emplaced in the landfill as conditioned CCR.